onqtam/headjack/src/numbers.md

 # Naive scenario

 The initial version will target block bandwidth of up to 100 kb/s.
-This is not a problem for [validium ZK rollups](https://twitter.com/eshita/status/1546911451125649408) as there are already DA solutions that offer [10 mb/s or even much more](https://twitter.com/apolynya/status/1517137629334056960).
+This is not a problem for [ ZK validiums](https://twitter.com/eshita/status/1546911451125649408) as there are already DA solutions that offer [10 mb/s or even much more](https://twitter.com/apolynya/status/1517137629334056960).

 Assuming:
 - 1 MB block size & 10 second block time (100 kb/s of block bandwidth)